tirimid/tirimid.net/tutorial/basicsite.md

 So, we can actually move onto creating the site now.

-The technology we'll be using is called GitHub Pages, and in order to you it, you need to [create a GitHub account](https://github.com/signup).
+The technology we'll be using is called GitHub Pages, and in order to use it, you need to [create a GitHub account](https://github.com/signup).
 If you plan to do any kind of programming or software development, you should already have a GitHub account.